Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-The water resistance category is simply unfair to this shoe — without a lining, this shoe is not marketed as water resistant.
+The water resistance category is simply unfair to this shoe – without a waterproof membrane, it is simply not designed to be water resistant.
 However, some may prefer an unlined shoe, as they drain faster and are extremely breathable.
-When inevitably the shoe gets wet it dries very quickly.
+When inevitably the shoe gets wet, it dries very quickly.

-The mesh uppers of the Merrell Moab held up marginally in our testing, but leave us a bit concerned about the longevity of the shoe.
+The suede and mesh uppers of the Merrell Moab Ventilator held up to a bit of abrasion in our testing, but leave us a bit concerned about the longevity of the shoe.
+The stitching that holds the rubber toe cap to the upper is prone to abrasion and breaking.
+This is one of the least durable shoes we evaluated.
 However, the sole was surprisingly resilient.

 Canyoneering, desert hiking, day hiking.

-At a super low list price of only $90, the Moab is barely more than half the cost of many of the shoes we tested.
+At a low list price of only $90, this piece is barely more than half the cost of many of the shoes we tested.
 This is a great value, but only if the shoe meets your needs.

 Other Versions and Accessories